cerberus-zone/cerberus_genesis/readme.md

 ## Cerberus Genesis file

-This is a development genesis file.

-### DO NOT USE!!

-This repo is still under development.
-Once chain goes live the genesis file will be updated.
+This repo contains the Cerberus Zone geneis file, peers, and seeds.
+That's it :)